LaurynLBG/innovateher-whos-in-the-room/README.md

-# 📸 Cloud Photo Wall
+# 📸 Who's in the room?

-**Cloud Photo Wall** is a beginner-friendly web app that allows users to upload an image along with their name and job title.
+**Who's in the room ?** is a beginner-friendly web app that allows users to upload an image along with their name and job title.
 The images are stored in **Firebase Storage**, while user details are saved in **Cloud Firestore**.
 All uploads appear live on the page, shared across all connected devices.

 ## 🚀 Features
 - Upload an image with name and job title